diagrams/diagrams-doc/doc/manual.rst

   with an even number of crossings are outside the path.
 This rule is simple to implement and works perfectly well for non-self-intersecting paths.
-For self-intersecting paths, however, it results in a funny pattern of alternatingly filled and unfilled regions, as seen in the above example.
+For self-intersecting paths, however, it results in a pattern of alternating filled and unfilled regions, as seen in the above example.
 Sometimes this pattern is desirable for its own sake.